ngiangre/kidsides/README.md

 PDSdatabase
 ================

-# Introduction
+# Summary

-This data package contains the SQLite database of:
+This R data package contains observation, summary, and model-level data from pediatric drug safety research developed by Nicholas Giangreco for his PhD dissertation in the Tatonetti lab at Columbia University.

--   500,000 pediatric drug safety signals derived from

--   250,000 pediatric drug reports across

--   7 child development stages spanning from birth through late adolescence (21 years of age).
+The database is comprised of 17 tables including a table with descriptions of the fields in each table.
+The main table, `ade_nichd`, contains quantitative data from nearly 500,000 pediatric drug safety signals across 7 child development stages spanning from birth through late adolescence (21 years of age).

 The database was created using the methods and analyses in the references.
 Final paper coming out soon!

-The `PDSdatabase` R package downloads a sqlite database to your local machine and connects to the database using the `DBI` R package.
 This data resource can be used by the community for research and educational purposes.

 # Background